 What is the first-person point of view?

-The first-person point of view, also known as the “I” perspective, is one of the most common perspectives in fiction and nonfiction.
+The first person perspective, also known as the “I” perspective, is one of the most common perspectives in fiction and nonfiction.
 It’s the most accessible point of view to master because it requires the least amount of planning.
 When you write in the first person, you tell your story using “I” and “we.”

 The narrator and main characters are the same, so you don’t have to worry about balancing their perspectives or maintaining distance between them.
-But this ease comes at a price: First-person narration can be limiting and confining for both writer and reader.
+But this ease comes at a price: first person narrative can be limiting and confining for both writer and reader.

 The first-person point of view is an excellent choice for a memoir or diary-style story where you want to share your own experiences and feelings with readers.
 It also works well when you’re writing a personal essay where you want to maintain a strong connection between yourself and your audience.

 The second-person point of view, also known as the intimate or personal point of view, is a type of discourse addressed to an audience in the second person.
 This means that the speaker refers to them using you and your pronouns.
 It is also commonly called the “you” perspective because it often uses the word “you” when referring to someone being spoken about.

 You can use the second-person point of view in both written and oral communication.
 It is commonly used when writing letters or e-mails or giving speeches, but it can also be used in other types of writing (such as plays) or conversations.

 In most cases, the second-person point of view involves speaking directly to your audience so that they feel like they are being spoken directly to by you and only them; however, there are some exceptions to this rule.
 Some people may use this type of perspective even if several people listen (or read) at once.